vaibhavvyas32/Vellum---Social-Distribution-/README.md

 <img width="1367" height="713" alt="image" src="https://github.com/user-attachments/assets/54b06154-7bec-4d1b-afa6-8a6294ff1fd0" />

-This README is designed to match the high-end, minimalist aesthetic of the **Vellum** brand.
-It uses structured hierarchy, clean separators, and technical depth to reflect the "Attio-inspired" design language of your project.

----

 # ⚪️ Vellum

 **The next-generation social distribution engine.** *One interface.
 12 platforms.
 Zero friction.*